BenjaminSemah/cinimax-movies/README.md

 ![Cinimax](https://user-images.githubusercontent.com/71140133/153568771-ab652ae7-d6c1-4e68-b818-9be10af0414b.PNG)

 >I created the Cinimax app to practice ReactJS and also working with external APIs.
 The cinemash app is an online curation of blockbuster movies and TV shows.
-It allows search for any of their favorite movies or TV shows.
+It allows users to  search for any of their favorite movies or TV shows.

 ## Live Demo